chrisparnin/articles/posts/twilio-api-diary.md

 > .@twilio Why can't I send an SMS with the words "need to cancel" in it?
 I keep getting this error: http://www.twilio.com/docs/errors/21618 #janky

 **There are some challenges with doing this**.
 Currently, these channels are manually monitored by the support team.
 Although all channels are attended, the issues and resolutions are not always curated and are often handled in different ways.
-At the moment, product review meetings and decisions of customer feedback is based on the "semi-intuitive" recollection of issues, more often than on "hard-data".
+At the moment, product review meetings and decisions on customer feedback is based on the "semi-intuitive" recollection of issues, more often than on "hard-data".

 #### API Usage data